Perimeter and Outparcel Redevelopment in Retail Centers: Due Diligence and Documentation

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine due diligence and transaction concerns with development and redevelopment of outparcels in regional shopping centers, strip centers and lifestyle centers.
+This CLE course will examine due diligence and transaction concerns with development and redevelopment of outparcels in regional shopping centers, strip centers and lifestyle centers.
 The panel will discuss how best to deal with existing operating and reciprocal easement agreements (REAs), splitting off outparcels from existing centers, dividing a vacated big box on an outparcel into multiple tenant spaces, site planning, navigating development restrictions in recorded leases and deeds, and more.

 - Evolving uses for retail outparcels: reasons for redevelopment

 - Existing REAs, leases, deed restrictions: impact on development, determining amendments needed

 - Complying with or amending an existing site plan

 - Carving outparcels from an existing center or aggregating parcels

 - New REAs

 - The role of municipalities and lenders in the outparcel and perimeter redevelopment process